emerging_optimizers.soap#

 Initializes the kronecker factor matrices for the SOAP optimizer.

 This function creates the initial Kronecker factor matrices (L and R) used for preconditioning.
-For 1D tensors (like biases), it can either skip preconditioning or create a single square kronecker factor matrix.
-For higher dimensional tensors, it creates a square kronecker factor matrix for each dimension.
+It creates a square kronecker factor matrix for each dimension of the 2D gradient shape.

 - Parameters: